alvinsga/candy-machine-v2/README.md

 # Candy Machine V2 Frontend

 This is a barebones implementation of Candy Machine V2 frontend, intended for users who want to quickly get started selling Solana NFT's.
-It DOES NOT include captcha yet - we plan to make this feature available in a future release.
 Some code has been ported from the Fair Launch Protocol frontend in the Metaplex repo.
-This has been tested with candy machine programs on both devnet and mainnet-beta.
+This has been tested with Candy Machine programs on both devnet and mainnet-beta.

 The app was built using Svelte + Vite and uses TailwindCSS for styles.

-This is code is open-sourced from Solarare @ https://solarare.com, a Candy Machine Mint Page generator.
+This is code is open-sourced from SolaRare @ https://solarare.com, a Candy Machine Mint Page generator.

 ![solarare](https://user-images.githubusercontent.com/44920747/152659230-2c97b634-d8c1-415e-b9a7-ad7057d2f5a3.png)